 - contracts for services of a banking, credit, insurance, personal pension, investment or payment nature

 - contracts for the creation of immovable property or of rights in immovable property

 - contracts for rental of accommodation for residential purposes

 - contracts for the construction of new buildings or the construction of substantially new buildings by the conversion of existing buildings

-- contracts that fall within the scope of European law relating to the protection of consumers in respect of certain aspects of timeshare, long-term holiday products, resale and exchange contracts
+- contracts that fall within the scope of the law relating to the protection of consumers in respect of certain aspects of timeshare, long-term holiday products, resale and exchange contracts

 - contracts for the supply of foodstuffs, beverages or other goods intended for current consumption in the household that are supplied by a trader on frequent and regular rounds to the consumer's home, residence or workplace